-In addition to the regular annual evaluations of all faculty members, untenured faculty members will be evaluated in the second through fifth year of their probationary period on their progress toward tenure.
+a.
+In addition to the regular annual evaluations of all faculty members, tenure-eligible faculty members will be evaluated each year on their progress toward tenure.
+The purpose of this evaluation is to determine whether there has been sufficient progress toward tenure to justify continuation of the faculty member.